jdiejim/pokedex-blog/README.md

   ```

-Next add the render method.
+Next, add the render method.
 This method always returns jsx syntax, which is a mix of javaScript and html.
 The render method can only return one element so we need to create a parent element and nest children inside.
-If we are returning a nested element we need to wrap it with a parentheses.
+If we are returning a nested element we need to wrap it with parentheses.

 Anything after the return keyword has to be jsx.
 That means we can do regular javascript before the return keyword.